Huongnguyendo/ecommerce_FE/README.md

 -   browse products
 -   click on products to see details
 -   add to cart
--   checkout
+-   checkout with Stripe
 -   see your buying history
+-   leave product reviews

 *As a seller, you can:*

 -   add more products
--   editing existing product details
+-   edit existing product details
 -   see your selling history
+-   see your revenue chart of the last 12 months
 <br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).